immobiliare/RealHTTP/Documentation/Tools.md

 Each item of the `metrics` can be expanded in `HTTPMetric.Stage` object which describes the kind of the operation (`domainLookup`, `connect`, `secureConnection`, `request`, `server`, `response`, `total`) along with the respective `interval` (start, end and duration).

-This kind of data can be tricky to read so IndomioHTTP allows you to print a console-friendly graphical representation using the `render()` function:
+This kind of data can be tricky to read so RealHTTP allows you to print a console-friendly graphical representation using the `render()` function:

 ```swift
 HTTPRawRequest().resourceAtURL("http://ipv4.download.thinkbroadband.com/5MB.zip").onResponse { response in